Best credit cards with low minimum spending requirements

 Blue Cash Preferred® Card from American Express: Best cash back credit card

-The Amex Blue Cash Preferred card has a $250 statement credit bonus after you spend $1,000 on purchases in the first three months of account opening.
+The Amex Blue Cash Preferred card has a $300 statement credit after you spend $3,000 in purchases within the first six months of card membership.

 While this card earns 6% back on select U.S. streaming services, remember that sometimes you won’t earn that bonus if the service is paid for as part of a package deal.
 In example, if a streaming service was bundled with your cable or internet provider, you likely won’t earn the 6% back.
 Terms Apply.